 It wouldn't be a Wergle Flomp contest without blasphemy.
-Third-prize winner "God!" by Joshua Hubbard is a "character-building poem for one reader, NOW with 4,897,760,256 possible deities!"
+Third-prize winner "God!" by J. Clark Hubbard is a "character-building poem for one reader, NOW with 4,897,760,256 possible deities!"
 What if our universe was created by a random role-playing gamer?
 It's a good explanation for the year we just had.

 Our honorable mentions covered such topics as the saintly Dr. Fauci, lawnmower races, pretentious food critics, and right-wing conspiracy nuts.

 Our next contest is now open through April 1, 2022, with a top prize of $2,000.
 Assuming that US currency is worth anything after the climate apocalypse.
 Otherwise, we'll pay you in toilet paper (two-ply, of course).

 The judges would also like to commend these finalists:

 Lester Bares, "In Light of Love"

 Josh Cake, Untitled ("The man in front of me...")